medusajs/medusa/docs/content/advanced/backend/plugins/create.md

 Not all files that you use while developing your plugin are necessary to be published.

-For example, the files you add in the `src` directory are compiled to a `dist` directory before publishing.
-Then, when a developer installs your plugin, they’ll just be using the files under the `dist` directory.
+For example, the files you add in the `src` directory are compiled to the root of the plugin directory before publishing.
+Then, when a developer installs your plugin, they’ll just be using the files in the root.

 So, you can ignore files and directories like `src` from the final published NPM package.